Kuoxen/obc-website/docs/Use_Cases.md

 *  Discoverability - If a contract is a business offer seeking for bids, it must be easily searchable.
 In addition, such contract needs to have the built-in intelligence to evaluate, select, and honor bids.

-*  Payment inside contract- Integration with off-chain payment system is a must so that contract code can initiate payment transactions that are processed and settled off chain

 *  Atomicity of contract execution - Atomicity of the contract is needed to guarantee asset transfers can only occur when payment is received (Delivery vs. Payment).
 If any step in the execution process fails, the entire transaction must be rolled back

 *  Contract to chain-code communication - Contracts must be able to communicate with chaincodes deployed on the same ledger.

 *  Longer Duration contract - Timer is needed to support B2B contracts that have long execution window.

 *  Reuseable contracts - Oftenly used contracts can be standardized so that they can be reused.

 *  Auditable contractual agreement -  Any contract can be made auditable to third parties.

 *  Contract life-cycle management - B2B contracts are unique and not all of them can be standardized.
 An efficient contract management system is needed to enchance the scalability of the ledger network